flag Comoros Comoros: Economic Outline

 Economic Indicators

-With 45% of the population living below the poverty line, Comoros is one of the poorest countries in the world.
-The unemployment rate in Comoros has increased to around 9.2% (World Bank, 2020).
-General under employment is the norm, and a large part of the population works in the primary sector.
-The country is ranked 156/189 in the Human Development Index.
-Every year, dozens of Comorians die while trying to sail to the French Department of Mayotte.
+With 39.8% of the population living below the poverty line, Comoros is one of the poorest countries in the world.
+The unemployment rate stood at around 5.7% in 2023 (World Bank), although general under-employment is the norm, with a large part of the population working in the primary sector.
+The country’s GDP per capita (PPP) was estimated at USD 3,834 by the World Bank in 2022.

 Source: IMF – World Economic Outlook Database - October 2021.